Gaylord Palms Resort & Convention Center

 Gaylord Palms Resort & Convention Center is a hotel and convention center, opened in Kissimmee, Florida, on February 2, 2002.
-It also acts as the de facto convention center for Osceola County, Florida, until plans for their own dedicated convention center are realized.
-It has 500000 sqft of total meeting space, and a total of 1,718 guest rooms and suites.
+It also acts as the de facto convention center for Osceola County, Florida.
+It offers 500000 sqft of meeting space, and 1,718 guest rooms and suites.

+Ownership

-Gaylord Palms is owned by Ryman Hospitality Properties (formerly known as Gaylord Entertainment Company), and operated by Marriott International.
+Gaylord Palms is owned by Ryman Hospitality Properties (formerly Gaylord Entertainment Company) and operated by Marriott International.
 It is a sister hotel to the Gaylord Opryland Resort & Convention Center, Gaylord Texan Resort & Convention Center, Gaylord National Resort & Convention Center, Gaylord Rockies Resort & Convention Center, and Gaylord Pacific Resort & Convention Center.

-It is located at the corner of International Drive South and Osceola Parkway, about 1/2 mi east of Interstate 4, 1/2 mi west of the Central Florida GreeneWay, 1 mi north of US 192 and a few minutes away from Walt Disney World Resort.
+History

 Gaylord Palms was originally to be named Opryland Hotel Florida.
-However, when Gaylord Entertainment decided to re-brand their Opryland Hotels division to Gaylord Hotels on October 26, 2001, the name Gaylord Palms was given to the Florida hotel.
+When Gaylord Entertainment decided to re-brand their Opryland Hotels division to Gaylord Hotels on October 26, 2001, the name Gaylord Palms was given to the Florida hotel.

-Gaylord Palms conducts Christmas programming with large-scale events like Best of Florida Christmas and ICE!, an attraction hand-carved from two million pounds of ice inside an attraction that is kept at 9 degrees Fahrenheit.
+Gaylord Palms offer Christmas programming with large-scale events like Best of Florida Christmas and ICE!, an attraction hand-carved from two million pounds of ice inside an attraction that is kept at 9 degrees Fahrenheit.

-In 2021, Gaylord Palms opened its largest expansion ever, a $158-million project which added 100,000 square feet of convention space and more than 300 guest rooms and suites.
-It's Cypress Springs Water Park was also expanded with the addition of an "action river" attraction.
+In 2021, Gaylord Palms opened its largest expansion, a $158-million project that added 100,000 square feet of convention space and more than 300 guest rooms and suites.
+Its Cypress Springs Water Park was expanded with the addition of an "action river" attraction.

-In 2025, the hotel unveiled a $134-million renovation project that included the redesign of the main lobby and 1,418 guest rooms and suites, a complete renovation of two dining options, Old Hickory Steakhouse, the hotel’s signature steakhouse, and Socio, the main lobby’s bar, and a refresh of 77,000 square feet of meeting space.
+In 2025, the hotel unveiled a $134-million renovation project that redesign of the main lobby and 1,418 guest rooms and suites, a complete renovation of two dining options, Old Hickory Steakhouse, the hotel’s signature steakhouse, and Socio, the main lobby’s bar, and a refresh of 77,000 square feet of meeting space.

 Gaylord Palms is a member of the Great Hotels Of The World alliance.

-Hotel Areas
+Hotel design

-Gaylord Palms is built around a 4.6 acre glass-covered atrium, divided into four areas, each with their own activities and guest rooms.
+Gaylord Palms is built around a 4.6 acre glass-covered atrium, divided into four areas, each with activities and guest rooms.
 The atrium has more than 500,000 plants, as well as Florida fish and wildlife.